Jobs

 • Allow yourself plenty of time.

-• Read all the advice carefully.
+• Read all of the advice carefully.

 • Make sure that you understand all the questions.